tamus-cyber/cyber.tamus.edu/policy.md

 ## Texas A&M System Cybersecurity Regulations and Standards

-Texas A&M System cybersecurity regulations and standards provide system members with additional guidance that enhances State-level requirements and system policy for implementing information security.
+These regulations and standards provide system members with guidance that enhances State-level requirements and system policy for implementing information security.

 | Regulation/Standard | Document Link
 |---|---|